filippopalumbo/MALISA_Python/README.md

 ## Features

+**Sensor Data Collection App**:
+  - Collect raw data from two sensing mats and a sensing seat mat.
+    - Used for TUG data collection.

-- **State Machine TUG Module**:
+**Main App - TUG Analysis**:
-  - Select Mode: Choose between "Run Analysis" and "Visual Analysis" modes.
-    - Run Analysis: Execute analysis algorithms on the selected TUG test data, and a CSV file will be generated.
-    - Visual Analysis: View individual sensor frames and associated metrics.
+  - Analyzes the raw data and sends out information about TUG and gait parameters linked to a TUG test.

-- **Visual Analysis Module**:
+- **Visual Analysis App**:
   - Allows for visual analysis of sensor data frames and associated metrics.

 ## Contributors